Jaspero/ponto-solutions/README.md

 ## License

-The source code is publised under MIT © [Jaspero Ltd](mailto:info@jaspero.co) and all media assets are property of Clarity SSU.
+The source code is publised under MIT © [Jaspero Ltd](mailto:info@jaspero.co) and all media assets are property of Ponto Solutions.